413th CSB awards largest AbilityOne contract in 3 decades

 |0

-This work, 413th CSB awards largest AbilityOne contract in 3 decades, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 413th CSB awards largest AbilityOne contract in 3 decades, by Ben Gonzales, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Contracting